JuliaDynamics/Agents.jl/docs/src/index.md

 * A node will always have a single "agent"/property whose value will change over time.
 * The direct output of the simulation (e.g. the `Array` of cell values over time) is enough.

-If these statements are true, you should consider DynamicGrids.jl.
+If most of these statements are true, you should consider DynamicGrids.jl.
 Otherwise, Agents.jl is probably more suitable.